fsantanna-no/gals/src/kt/README.md

 $ gals app 9998
 ```

-- Observe that the apps behave exactly in the same way.
+- Observe that the apps behave in the very same way.

-## Custom `dapp`
+## A custom `dapp`

 - The life cycle of a `dapp` is as follows:
     - Opens a connection with the local `client`.